tjmb03/ODEs-QSP/README.md

 **Author:** tjmb03

 > © 2026 tjmb03.
-All rights reserved.
-Unauthorised copying or redistribution of source code is prohibited.
+Source code for the interactive dashboards is **available on request** for academic and research use.